 Protecting Osa’s Marine and Coastal Ecosystems

-The great wealth of biodiversity in the area is due to its unique geography and climate.
-The Osa Peninsula is separated from the mainland by one of four tropical fjords in the world, the Golfo Dulce.
+Thee great wealth of biodiversity in the area is partially due to its unique geography, oceanographic conditions and climate.
+The Osa Peninsula is separated from the mainland by one of four tropical fjords considered in the world, the Golfo Dulce, due to the water circulation pattern is typical of fjord-type estuaries, with flux stratification within the water column.
 Unlike the open ocean, Golfo Dulce is protected from high winds and wave-driven currents, making it a very safe place for education and research activities.
-Its scenic beauty and richness in both marine and terrestrial species have made this area recognized as a hotspot for environmental conservation.
+Its scenic beauty and richness in both marine and terrestrial species have made this area recognized as a hotspot for environmental conservation and recognized as a blue hope spot by Mission Blue.

 Despite its ecological relevance, the marine environment in the south Pacific faces several key challenges that can easily weaken the marine ecosystem health.
 It is critical to address these in order to protect this important region for the future.